Justin Wilson (racing driver): Junior career

-Aged 8 in 1987, Wilson sought a hobby and took up karting, refining his ability at the South Yorkshire Kart Club in Wombwell, Barnsley.
+Aged eight in 1987, Wilson sought a hobby and took up karting, refining his ability at the South Yorkshire Kart Club in Wombwell, Barnsley.
 His father was his chief mechanic, courier and mentor.
-In 1989, Wilson finished 7th in the Cadet National British Karting Championship, 12th in the 1991 RACMSA Junior British Championships, improving to 4th in 1992.
+In 1989, Wilson finished seventh in the Cadet National British Karting Championship, twelfth in the 1991 RACMSA Junior British Championships, improving to fourth in 1992.
 His father contacted karting expert Terry Fullerton in 1993 and the two met at the Worksop motorway services.
 Fullerton told him Wilson should cease karting in his category because of his weight, and mentored him in 1994.
 Wilson finished fifth in the 1994 Formula A British Championship, the United Kingdom's highest-level of kart racing.
 He was third at Buckmore Park Kart Circuit's Renault GP race.

-He progressed to car racing at age 16, competing in the Formula Vauxhall Junior Winter Series with Team JLR, as preparation for the 1995 Formula Vaxuhall Junior Championship.
-Wilson won on his series debut at Pembrey Circuit in South Wales' first heat aged 16 years and 2 months, and became the first 16-year-old to win an official motor race in the United Kingdom.
+He progressed to car racing at the age of sixteen, competing in the Formula Vauxhall Junior Winter Series with Team JLR, as preparation for the 1995 Formula Vaxuhall Junior Championship.
+Wilson won on his series debut at Pembrey Circuit in South Wales' first heat aged sixteen years and two months, and became the first sixteen-year-old to win an official motor race in the United Kingdom.
 He remained with Team JLR in 1995.
 Wilson missed the season's first round after breaking both his legs when the brakes on his racing school car failed at Brands Hatch.
 A pre-season title favourite, he claimed four victories and tied on points in third position with driver Ben Collins.
 He won the Formula Vauxhall Junior Challenge Cup category limited to 16-year-olds.
 Wilson won the British Racing Drivers' Club (BRDC) Chris Bristow Trophy as "the most promising driver to race at Silverstone", and was a finalist for the Autosport BRDC Award.

 To better his driving ability, Paul Stewart Racing (PSR) manager Andy Pycock selected him to compete for the team in the 1996 championship.
 PSR were allowed to move his pedals back and alter its shape for better comfort to accommodate Wilson's 6 ft 4 in frame.
 He won the season-opening round at Brands Hatch, finished in the top five in every race and took two pole positions to finish runner-up in the championship.
 The following year, Wilson fell to fourth overall with three victories and seven podium finishes.
 For the 1997 EFDA Nations Cup at Donington Park in October, he joined fellow driver Warren Carway at the Diamond Racing-run European Union Team, finishing fourth.